Can I Sue a Gas Station for Bad Fuel?

 Bad Gas Can Wreck Your Engine

-Suppose you have a job interview and on your way there you stop at a gas station to fill up.
-The sun is shining, the birds are singing — nothing can go wrong.
-You hop back into your car and off you go, thinking about who you are going to meet and how best to sell yourself.
+Suppose you have a job interview, and you stop at a Shell gas station to fill up on your way there.
+You drive away, thinking about who you will meet and how best to sell yourself.

-Suddenly, you start hearing a strange knocking in your engine.
+Suddenly, you start hearing a strange noise in your engine.
 The check engine light pops on.
 You make it only a few more blocks before your car dies.
-You call a tow truck, who takes it to your mechanic.
-Then you call the interviewer to let them know you won't be able to make it there.
+You call a tow truck, which takes it to your dealership.
+Then, you call the interviewer to let them know you won't be able to make it there.
 Unfortunately, they are not willing to reschedule.

-Your mechanic takes a look at your car.
-Turns out there is water in your gas line.
-They have to drain your gas tank, replace your spark plugs, and flush the lines.
+Your mechanic looks at your car.
+It turns out there is water in your fuel system.
+They must drain your gas tank, replace your spark plugs, and flush the lines.
 Repairs cost hundreds of dollars.

-You did miss your interview, but thankfully at least no one was hurt.
-Still, you are really mad at the gas station.
-And want to do something about it.
+You missed your interview, and you are mad at the gas station.
+You want to do something about it.

 Your Negligence Claim Against the Gas Station